David Kassan | "Remnant"

 Please allow up to 10 days for a print to ship.
 Unframed prints will be shipped in a tube.
 If you would like your order shipped quicker, please let us know and we'll do our best to ship as fast as possible.

-*** A special note for our UK customers.
-Due to Brexit and new tax rules regarding orders under £135, we have suspended sales of this item to our UK customers for the time being.
-For anyone living in the UK, this item may still be ordered if combined with other items to reach a total of at least $200.
+Due to Brexit and new tax rules for orders under £135, we've temporarily suspended sales of this item to the UK via our website.
+However, it can still be ordered if combined with other items to reach a total of at least $200 or individually via the aforementioned Artsy link.

 Raw, poignant and profoundly honest, David Jon Kassan’s work aesthetically captures humanity in its true form.
 As an artist, Kassan acts as an empathetic intermediary between the subject he portrays and the viewer.
 More than simply replicating his subjects Kassan seeks to understand them.
 He seeks to capture the essence of those he paints, imbuing them with their own voice.
 They communicate with the viewer interpersonally and we see them through our own eyes.
 Our gaze transcends the picture plane and permeates deep into the subject’s psyche.
 We are moved by Kassan’s depictions, captivated by powerfully expressive hands, pensive faces, and flesh that appears warm to touch.
 Kassan’s portraits pulsate with the lives of his sitters – the weighty streams-of-consciousness of past experiences, feeling and introspection.
 This is what reality means to Kassan – preserving the realness of nuanced emotion and expression emanating